Bulgaria's interim PM promises to restore public trust

-SOFIA Bulgaria's newly appointed Prime Minister Georgi Bliznashki promised on Wednesday to restore public trust in political institutions in the short time that his caretaker government is in office.
+SOFIA Aug 6 Bulgaria's newly appointed Prime Minister Georgi Bliznashki promised on Wednesday to restore citizens' trust in politics in the short time that his caretaker government will be in office.

-A law professor and former Socialist party lawmaker, Bliznashki was named on Tuesday to head an interim government until the Balkan state holds a snap election on Oct.
+A law professor and former Socialist party lawmaker, Bliznashki was appointed to head an interim government until the Balkan state holds a snap election on Oct.
 5, following the resignation of a Socialist-led coalition government in July.

-Bliznashki also announced Bulgaria's nomination of Kristalina Georgieva, currently the EU Humanitarian Affairs Commissioner, to serve in the next European Commission as the EU's foreign policy chief, a decision first reported by Reuters on Tuesday.

-Bulgaria has been dogged by political instability in the last two years, and in 2013 saw protests by tens of thousands of Bulgarians, angry about corruption and cosy ties between big businesses and politicians.
+Bulgaria has been dogged by political instability in the last two years, and in 2013 witnessed protests that brought tens of thousands of people on to the streets, angry about corruption and the cosy ties between big businesses and politicians.

 Bliznashki was among a group of lecturers who backed a student occupation of Sofia University as part of the wider anti-corruption protests against the then government.